DATEDIF Function

 Example 2 - Total Full Months

-This is useful for subscriptions, contracts, and billing periods.
+This is useful for subscriptions, contracts, and other month-based reporting.

 Check Answer